clustermass/ebs/README.md

 - `report_error.sh` is a placeholder.
 There are no built-in email, webhook, or centralized monitoring notifications.
-- Compatibility has been tested with specific ESXi, DSM, and OVF Tool versions documented in `INSTALLATION`; other versions require validation.
+- Compatibility has been tested with specific ESXi, DSM, and OVF Tool versions documented in `INSTALLATION.md`; other versions require validation.
 - Restoration must be tested independently.
 A completed export is not proof of a recoverable backup.